 The Canadian Intellectual Property Office (CIPO) plays a role at both the international phase and national phase of the PCT system.
 These roles include:

-- Receiving Office (RO)
+- receiving office (RO)

 - Step 1

-CIPO receives the international application from the applicant.
+CIPO receives the international application from you.

 - Step 2

 CIPO checks the international application to determine whether it meets the requirements for form and content for international applications.
 This check is formal in nature only and does not go into the substance of the invention.

 - Step 3

 If the international application meets the PCT requirements for giving the application an international filing date, CIPO accords the international filing date and international application number.

 CIPO transmits the "record copy" of the international application to the International Bureau, keeps a "search copy" for its roles as an international searching authority and keeps one copy as the "home copy."